WHO opens annual assembly as UN health agency faces 'existential crisis' in wake of US funding cuts

 Among other things, the treaty would guarantee that countries that share critical samples of viruses will receive any resulting tests, medicines and vaccines and give WHO up to 20% of such products to make sure poorer countries can have access to them.

+“Every World Health Assembly is significant, but this year’s is especially so,” Tedros said in his opening remarks Monday.
+“At this assembly, member states will consider and hopefully adopt the WHO Pandemic Agreement.
+This is truly a historic moment.”

-Tedros calls the treaty “truly historic” and said it “can make the world safer” by boosting collaboration to prepare for, prevent and respond to pandemics.
+Previously, he has said the accord can “make the world safer” by boosting collaboration to prepare for, prevent and respond to pandemics.

 The treaty’s effectiveness will face doubts when the U.S. — which poured billions into speedy work by pharmaceutical companies to develop COVID-19 vaccines — is sitting out, and because countries face no penalties if they ignore it, a common issue in international law.